harris-ippp/harris-ippp.github.io/mac_install.md

 ### Atom Text Editor
 I encourage you to use [**Atom**](https://atom.io/) as a text editor; it provides syntax highlighting that you will find useful.
 The [Download](https://atom.io/) and installation should be trivial.
 If you want, you can delete it when you're done.
 * Installing a "de-linter" to find bugs in your code will help a lot.
-Go to settings (⌘,) and click on "Packages."
+Go to settings (⌘,) and click on "Install."
 Then search for "linter-pylint" and install it with all of the dependencies that come up.
 Now whenever you save a python file, it will (partially!!) check your work!
 * As an alternative, you may sometimes wantto use Jupyter notebooks or Spyder.
 Both of these come with your Anaconda installation.
 * Atom requires OS X 10.8 or later.
 For 10.6 or 10.7, try Sublime or TextWrangler ([4.5.12](http://www.barebones.com/support/textwrangler/updates.html)).